 That's what the president has to remember.

-All right, we gotta take we got a break here.
+All right, we've got a break here.

-Um listen, we love having you.
+Listen, we love having you.

-Let us know if we can help it anyway, and uh, we hope you'll be on often.
+Let us know if we can help in any way.

-Dr. Sebastian Gorka on the Sean Hannity Show.
+And we hope you'll be on often Dr. Sebastian Gorka on the Sean Hannity Show.

-All right, as we continue Sean Hannity Show, let's get to our busy phones.
+All right, as we continue, Sean Hannity Show, let's get to our busy phones.

 We got Joseph in beautiful Fort Myers, Florida, Southwest Florida.

-Now I'm sure still cleaning up in the aftermath of Hurricane Irma.
+Now, I'm sure still cleaning up in the aftermath of Hurricane Irma.

 Joseph, how are you?